tkilias/docker-db/README.md

 ## 3. Adding EXAStorage devices

-Next, we need to add devices to be used by EXAstorage, in case we used the `--auto-storage` flag we can skip this section.
+NOTE:  This step can be skipped if `--auto-storage` has been used during initialization.

+Next, devices for EXAStorage need to be added.
 This can be done by executing:

 ```console
 $ exadt create-file-devices --num 2 --size 20GiB MyCluster